BuildOnViction/privacyjs/README.md

 // note, the private keys are NOT encoded in the Stealth address
 // you need to save them somewhere var stealth = new Stealth({
-  payloadPrivKey: payloadKeyPair.privateKey,
+  viewPrivKey: payloadKeyPair.privateKey,
-  payloadPubKey: payloadKeyPair.publicKey,
+  viewPubKey: payloadKeyPair.publicKey,
-  scanPrivKey: scanKeyPair.privateKey,
+  spendPrivKey: scanKeyPair.privateKey,
-  scanPubKey: scanKeyPair.publicKey
+  spendPubKey: scanKeyPair.publicKey
 })

 var addr = stealth.toString()